1979 Stag’s Leap Napa Cab Sauv for “Open That Bottle Night” + 50th Anniversary of “Judgement of Paris”

 I’m not sure how much of the Stag’s Leap history they shared at the time, but today I know that Napa Valley winemaker Warren Winiarski (October 22, 1928 – June 7, 2024) made the winning Cabernet Sauvignon — and my 1979 also.
 So iconic is this wine that Smithsonian magazine included this bottle as one of the “101 Objects That Made America” along with Neil Armstrong’s space suit, Abraham Lincoln’s top hat, Charles Lindbergh’s Spirit of St. Louis, and Lewis and Clark’s compass.

 We simply wanted something we could drink on our 20th anniversary, and they assured us the wine would last.
-The marriage did not last 20 years, and so the wine was nestled in my grandfather’s cellar in Ventura near where I lived while Ken lived in Santa Cruz.
+The marriage, however, did not last 20 years, and so the wine nestled in my grandfather’s cellar in the Ventura hills near where I lived while Ken lived in Santa Cruz.
 There just never seemed to be a time to drink it together — and so, over 10 years ago, he told me to just open it and enjoy it.

 Every time I looked at the bottle, it felt like a lot was riding on it, and I kept putting off opening it.

 There’s the Judgement of Paris, the judgement of marriage, and the judgement of the care of the wine.
 I wanted to open it in 2016 on the 40th anniversary of The Judgement of Paris, and write about it along with other wines from that event, but I didn’t have any of the wines except the 1979, and Sue and I had plenty of samples to write about, plus all the myriad factors of our lives.
-So I put opening it up off.
+So I kept putting off opening it.
 So many judgements.

 Wine is bottled time.
 In 1979, the year these grapes came to life, I was in high school, editing the high school newspaper, with my own TV show, and in student government.
 I had my first boyfriend.
 I did a lot of backpacking and hiking.
 When I graduated high school, I taught mountaineering in Colorado.